 If your family is like mine, the Church calendar gets a little slippery about now.
 Easter Sunday was several weeks ago.
-The Ascension is on May 29, or is that the Assumption?
-I always get those two mixed up.
 What seems to be the “main events” of the liturgical calendar are now behind us, so we lose track.
 Here are three ways for you and your family to stay connected to the Church through the spring and summer.

 1. Take It With You.